Becoming a business owner | 4 min read

-For many people, owning a business is a lifelong goal and something they’ll only do once, so they’ll want to do it right.
+For many people, owning a business is a lifelong goal, so they’ll want to do it right.
 But perhaps because of this it can feel like an insurmountable goal.
 Where do you even begin?

 The good news is it’s not out of reach – if you’re willing to put in the effort.
-Read on for our five simple steps and you’ll be well on your way toward owning your own business.
+Here are five simple steps to get you well on your way.

 1. Start researching